-A significant portion of the work of our Directorate colleagues has been carrying out SI investigations.
+A significant portion of the work of directorate staff has been carrying out SI investigations.
 These can be a very time-consuming process impacted by the NHS's ongoing staffing challenges and has resulted in some delayed investigations over recent years.